 Some online private and public schools are accredited, which means they are recognized by your state’s Department of Education and have a school number to use for college entrance exams and federal financial aid (such as the FAFSA).
 Students who attend an accredited online school can often transfer credits if they switch to a brick-and-mortar school.
 Those who graduate from an accredited online school receive a diploma and can apply directly to college.
-Students who graduate from an unaccredited school generally need to take the General Education Development (GED) exam before applying to college.
+Students who graduate from an unaccredited school sometimes need to take the General Education Development (GED) exam before applying to college.

 - Homeschooling laws: Homeschooling is legal in all 50 states, and no states currently require a homeschool to be accredited.
 However, states set their own laws to establish what type of homeschooling curricula is sufficient.
 In many states, students must take standardized tests or homeschooling parents must submit a lesson plan or a portfolio to document their child’s progress.

 - Online public schools: Some online homeschool programs are considered charter schools of a public school system.
 These schools are accredited and equivalent to a public school education.